Four engine military/commercial passenger/cargo aircraft

 One variant was the Super Constellation which first flew in 1951.
 A total of 579 were built of which QANTAS took 16.

 TWA did not receive its first passenger Constellation aircraft until 1945.
 The aircraft was a world beater.
 It was very fast with a maximum speed of ~600km/h.
 A pressurised cabin meant it could fly above the weather (~7,500m or ~25,000ft) making it a comfortable aircraft to fly in.
 First class passengers were at the back of the aircraft (away from the engines) and they could carry ~65 to ~90 passengers.
 The Connie was very popular with many airlines after WW11 including QANTAS on the famous Kangaroo Route to London as well as pioneering their “Round-the-World” service, the first such trans global service in world airline history.

 History of Connie (#4176)

-Connie is one of only two flying L-1049 Super Constellations in the world.
-The other is the Breitling Super Constellation in Switzerland.
+Connie is now the only flying L-1049 Super Constellation in the world.
+Until recently, the other was the Breitling Super Constellation in Switzerland.
 Amazingly both aircraft were built next to each other in the factory.
 Connie is #4176 and Breitling Constellation is #4177.
 An L-1649A Super Star (the last model of the Constellation line) is currently in the USA being restored to flight by the Lufthansa Museum.

 An L-749 Constellation was flown from Arizona to Virginia in early 2016 to be fully restored by Dynamic Aviation.
 This VC-121A-LO was the original Air Force One used by President Dwight D Eisenhower.
 She was known as Columbine II.

 For a history of the HARS Connie and a collection of great images, go to here.